 - Remove from oven and brush with softened/melted butter and let cool on cooling rack.

 If you try this recipe and love it, I would love if you gave it 5 stars!
 Thank you!
-Tag me on Instagram @freshmilledmama
+Tag me on Instagram @freshmilledmama and please leave a review below on the blog!

 For More Recipes Made with Fresh Milled Flour Try: